 Prospecting is more of a sales team activity, while lead generation will usually come from marketing.
 However, it’s much more powerful when the two functions work together.

-Alignment means that they should also agree on a sales strategy, on the definitions of a lead and anything else that gets them working better together.
+To get a perfect balance between lead generation vs prospecting means that they should also agree on a sales strategy, the definitions of a lead, and anything else that gets them working better together.
 It will stop the two teams from duplicating work and treading on each other’s toes.

-These stats prove how powerful sales and marketing alignment can be:
+These stats prove how powerful aligned sales prospecting and lead generation can be together: